EB378/pdfwriter/README.md

 ## **Overview**

 This project is a dynamic PDF generator that allows users to create customized PDFs by specifying commands in an `input.txt` file.
-The system supports text, images, tables, and more, with advanced options such as alignment, centering, and boundary enforcement.
+The system supports text, images, tables, and more, with advanced options such as alignment, dimming, effects (bold, underline, strikethrough), and boundary enforcement.

 ---